Wyvern-Softworks/NXO-Mod-Menu/README.md

 # NXO-Mod-Menu
 **DISCORD: https://discord.gg/wyvern**

+**THIS IS THE ONLY REAL VERSION OF NXO!
+DO NOT TRUST THE FAKE PAID VERSION.**

 A Gorilla Tag Mod Menu.
 500+ mods.
 Overpowered.
 Fully Undetected.
 Fast.
 Reliable.
 Built to last.
 Free to skid.

 The "paid" version of NXO is a scam, this is the only official free NXO repository.